 How do we know that when we read a grammar of an obscure “flexible” language X that the author of the grammar has systematically surveyed the vocabulary in order to identify what proportion is flexible?
 If English were spoken by a small tribe in the Kordofan hills, and all we had was a 150 page grammar written fifty years ago, might it look like a highly flexible language?
 (Croft 2001: 70)

-Equally as significant (and equally as unknown) is whether there are any commonalities among words or languages which exhibit greater flexibility than others.
+Equally significant (and equally as unknown) is whether there are any commonalities among words or languages which exhibit greater flexibility than others.
 These questions are relevant even if one adopts the position that flexible uses of words are truly heterosemous, related only historically.
 There remains the question of how such rampant heterosemy arises in the first place.
 Are there patterns or principles to the emergence of heterosemous forms?
 Whether one prefers to analyze this phenomenon as conversion, zero derivation, functional shift, polycategoriality, heterosemy, acategoriality, or something else, the fact is we do not yet have a strong empirical grasp of just how this phenomenon is realized in the world’s languages.
 This thesis is a first foray into filling that empirical gap.
 The following section describes the contribution made by this thesis to addressing this gap, and gives an overview of the present study.

 Overview of this study